Reflective-Net: Learning from Explanations: Reflective Networks

 \section{Reflective Networks}

 We implement the ``reflection process'' of a neural network as follows.
-First, a classifier comes up with an initial prediction for an input.
-It reasons upon this prediction, yielding an explanation (left panel in Figure \ref{fig:refNet}).
-The explanation and the input sample can then be used by the same or another network to derive another prediction.
-For humans, reflection is a process that also involves investigating and envisioning different scenarios, i.e. predictions.
-That is, the reflective network might also be given wrongful explanations, i.e. explanations based on classes different from its prediction, to improve learning.
-For example, it might be given the explanation of the correct class though it predicted another class (right panel in Figure \ref{fig:refNet}).
-In fact, our results indicate that training a system with explanations on the actual prediction only yields limited to no gain.
-That is, during training it is essential to reason in terms of different outcomes, so that the network learns to identify correct and incorrect explanations for given inputs and how to transform them to the correct outcome.
-Furthermore, we utilize more informative explanations than typical heatmaps produced by gradient-based methods such as Grad-CAM by maintaining more than one channel in the explanation.
-That is, an explanation has not only a spatial extend but also ``depth'' of multiple channels.
-In addition, in our context upsampling to get explanations of the same spatial extend as the input is of no use, since we do not aim to explain in terms of the original input, i.e. highlighting pixels, but rather based on a particular abstraction level, i.e. more semantically meaningful units of an object.
-In summary, our explanations focus on more semantically meaningful, i.e. middle, layers using a ``semantic'' or depth dimension.
+First, a classifier makes an initial prediction for an input.
+Then, it reasons upon this prediction or another possible outcome, yielding an explanation (Figure \ref{fig:basicRef}).
+The explanation and the input sample can then be used by the same or a different network to produce a second prediction.
+For humans, reflection also involves considering and envisioning different scenarios or outcomes, or predictions.
+For example, the network may be given the explanation of the correct class even though it predicted another class (right panel in Figure \ref{fig:refNet}).
+Our results show diversity of explanations per sample is a must.
+Training a system with just one explanation for an input, i.e., always the correct or the actual prediction yields limited or no improvement.
+Therefore, it is essential to consider different outcomes during training to prevent the network from relying too heavily on explanations (while still using the original input) and to help the network identify correct and incorrect explanations for given inputs and how to transform them into the correct outcome.
+Additionally, we can control the amount of information per explantion.
+Traditionally, gradient-based attriubtion methods like GradCAM methods highlight pixels in support (or in contradiction) to a prediction.
+Thus, they consist of one channel, i.e., one number pixel.
+We use more informative explanations.
+Our explanations have both a spatial extent and a ``depth'' of multiple channels.
+In addition, we aim to provide explanations at a higher level of abstraction, or more semantically meaningful features of an object, rather than individual pixels.
+As a result, our explanations are computed for intermediate layers rather than the input and have a different shape than the input.
+In contrast to GradCAM, we do not reshape the explanations to the input shape through up-sampling and aggregation of channels.

-We start by describing first the simplest system architecture for leveraging explanations.
-Then, we describe (i) the non-reflective classifier, (ii) how to compute the reflection, (iii) how to incorporate reflection in a classifier.
-In Section \ref{sec:opt} we elaborate on different design decisions.
+To summarize, our explanations focus on more semantically meaningful, or intermediate, layers using a "semantic" or depth dimension.
+We begin by describing the simplest system architecture for leveraging explanations, then we elaborate on the non-reflective classifier, how to compute explanations, and how to incorporate them into a classifier.
+In Section \ref{sec:opt}, we discuss various design decisions.